 Our Mission: We are an open, religious community for people of all ages.
 We gather for renewal and fellowship.
-Our spiritual search is joyful, compassionate and curious.
-Together we strive to bend the world towards love, truth and justice.
+Our spiritual search is joyful, compassionate, and curious.
+Together we strive to bend the world towards love, truth, and justice.

-As a Unitarian Universalist congregation, we operate as a democratic organization in accordance with the 5th UU Principle: "The right of conscience and the use of the democratic process within our congregations and in society at large."
+As a Unitarian Universalist congregation, we operate as a democratic organization, in accordance with the Fifth UU Principle: "The right of conscience and the use of the democratic process within our congregations and in society at large."
 Every member of our congregation has a vote in congregational matters.
 Our Board of Trustees is democratically elected from the membership.
 You can learn more about being a member on our membership page.

 Wy'east Board of Trustees

 The Board of Trustees is the governing body of Wy'east and is entrusted with the responsibility for the development, management, and application of policies and procedures.
-The Board is composed of five members who serve offset two-year terms.
+The Board is composed of five members who serve offset 2 year terms.
 Trustees are elected by the congregation each year at its Annual Meeting.
 For current information about the Board's activities, see the Board Minutes.
 Our current board is:

-Emé Alter: At Large
+Marcy Sullwold: At Large